 Thank you Shea and Andrew for sharing time with me yesterday.
 Thank you Carolyn Ellis and Joan Kaywell for your enthusiasm and commitment to excellence in writing, and thank you Bill Garrison, Merrell Dickey, Beverly Marks, and all the many others at the USF Library library staff for making the Ruth Coleman Short Story Award happen.

 The Coleman award was created by a generous gift from the late Ruth Coleman, who had a passion for writing, literature, and the USF Libraries.
 This year’s entries were judged by her daughter, Tampa attorney and library donor Jeanne Coleman, and USF professors Joan Kaywell and Carolyn Ellis.
 Special Collections librarian Melanie Griffin serves as the library’s faculty liaison for this award.
 Melanie curates the Children’s and Young Adult Literature collections, for which the late Ruth Coleman began an endowment.
 The library endowment and collections continue to grow.
-To be a part of this initiative, contact Merrell Dickey at (813) 974-1654 or email@example.com.
+To be a part of this initiative, contact the USF Libraries Development office here or by calling (813) 974-4433 .